 Rati Tsiteladze was born in post-Soviet Georgia.
-He studied filmmaking at the Hybrid Conservatory, Los Angeles.
-He is an alumnus of Locarno and IDFA Academies and was selected among 10 producers at the Berlinale Talent Project Market.
+He studied acting and filmmaking at the Hybrid Conservatory, Los Angeles.
+He is an alumnus of Locarno Academy, TIFF Filmmaker Lab, HFPA Film Independent and Berlinale Talent Project Market.
 At age 21, he won the title of World Champion in martial arts, but in 2014, when filmmaking became the overpowering passion in his life, he left his fighting career and founded ArtWay Film production.
 Rati directed and produced several short films that won over 50 awards worldwide and screened at more than 300 festivals, including Hong Kong IFF, Melbourne IFF, Leeds IFF, Guanajuato IFF and Locarno.
-His recent work PRISONER OF SOCIETY (2018) won the Best Documentary at Tampere Film Festival and is nominated for European Film Academy.
-His feature documentary project SHADOWS IN THE SILENCE was selected among six projects at Doc Corner - 70th Festival de Cannes.
-His first feature project, THE EMPTY HOUSE was short-listed for Sundance Screenwriters Lab, won the Eurimages Award for Best project at TIFF and the Special Mention Prize at Locarno Festival and was selected at Berlinale Co-Production Market.
-With the project, Rati was selected among 6 directors at Cannes Cinéfondation Residence and won the first HFPA Residency Award by Hollywood Foreign Press Association Golden Globes®.
+His recent work PRISONER OF SOCIETY (2018) won numerous Oscar® qualifying awards and it is the first Georgian short documentary nominated for European Film Academy Awards.
+With his feature film project, THE EMPTY HOUSE he won the Eurimages Award at TIFF and Special Mention at Locarno.
+He was selected among 6 directors at Cannes Cinéfondation Residence and won the first HFPA Residency Award by Hollywood Foreign Press Association Golden Globes®.